Stress is the body’s response to a situation.

 Try to write down exactly what is bothering you.
-Think and write all the possible solutions for your problem.
+Think and write all the possible solutions to your problem.
 Then decide what is the best solution and act immediately to solve the problem.

 Chewing gum reduces stress.
 A study from Japanese researchers showed that chewing gum for 10 minutes can help reducing cortisol levels.

-The laugh is the antistress medicine.
-It increases the oxygen intake and releases endorphins.
+The laugh is antistress medicine.
+It increases oxygen intake and releases endorphins.

 Endorphins create a positive state of mind, boost optimism and confidence.

-Laughter stimulates circulation and helps in muscle relaxation, which reduce some of the physical symptoms of stress.
+Laughter stimulates circulation and helps in muscle relaxation, which reduces some of the physical symptoms of stress.